# """install packages if not already installed"""

 Step 1 - Define our area of interest (AOI)

-We define our area of interest (or AOI) as a GeoJSON geometry, then use the shapely
+We define our area of interest (or AOI) as a GeoJSON geometry, then use the shapely library to get the bounding box.

 Note: the coordinate reference system for the GeoJSON should be “EPSG:4326”, i.e. in global lat/lon format.